INDIVIDUAL CERTIFICATION PROGRAMS

-If you have questions, or you are unsure how to correct a deficiency, please contact ICP customer service at 202-682-8064, or by email at firstname.lastname@example.org.
+If you have questions, please contact ICP customer service at 202-682-8064, or by email at firstname.lastname@example.org.

 Why is my Passing Mark Different than My Colleague’s?

-Go to Programs for additional recertification information for your specific program, including Publications Effectivity Sheets for web quizzes.
+Go to Programs for additional recertification information for your program, including the Publications Effectivity Sheets for web quizzes.

 API provides two tools that allow the public to find inspectors and other professionals in the Oil and Gas Industry that are certified through API’s Individual Certification Programs (ICP).